 The net tangible book value per share of our common stock is the difference between our tangible assets and our liabilities, divided by the number of shares of common stock outstanding.
-For investors in the common stock, dilution is the per share difference between an assumed \$15.00 per share initial offering price of the common stock in this offering and the net tangible book value of common stock immediately after completing this offering.
+For investors in the common stock, dilution is the per share difference between the initial public offering price of the common stock in this offering and the net tangible book value of common stock immediately after completing this offering.
 Dilution results from the fact that the per share offering price of the common stock is substantially in excess of the book value per share attributable to the existing stockholders for the presently outstanding stock.

-On September 30, 2001, our net tangible book value prior to this offering was a deficit of approximately \$47.7 million, or a deficit of approximately \$1.55 per share, based on 30,714,643 shares of common stock outstanding (assuming a cashless exercise of an outstanding warrant with a fair market valuation based upon an initial offering price of \$15.00 per share).
+On September 30, 2001, our net tangible book value prior to this offering was a deficit of approximately \$47.7 million, or a deficit of approximately \$1.55 per share, based on 30,789,770 shares of common stock outstanding.

-As of September 30, 2001, without taking into account any changes in our net tangible book value subsequent to that date other than the sale of the common stock in this offering at the assumed offering price of \$15.00 per share, less the estimated offering expenses, the net tangible book value of each of the outstanding shares of common stock would have been \$2.22 after this offering.
-Therefore, investors in the common stock would have paid \$15.00 for a share of common stock having a pro forma net tangible book value of approximately \$2.22 per share after this offering.
-That is, their investment would have been diluted by approximately \$12.78 per share.
-At the same time, existing stockholders would have realized an increase in pro forma net tangible book value of \$3.77 per share after this offering without further cost or risk to themselves.
+As of September 30, 2001, without taking into account any changes in our net tangible book value subsequent to that date other than the sale of the common stock in this offering at the initial public offering price of \$17.00 per share, less the estimated offering expenses, the net tangible book value of each of the outstanding shares of common stock would have been \$2.65 after this offering.
+Therefore, investors in the common stock would have paid \$17.00 for a share of common stock having a pro forma net tangible book value of approximately \$2.65 per share after this offering.
+That is, their investment would have been diluted by approximately \$14.35 per share.
+At the same time, existing stockholders would have realized an increase in pro forma net tangible book value of \$4.20 per share after this offering without further cost or risk to themselves.
 The following table illustrates this per share dilution: